 For bulk data we had three storage servers running Windows Server, using a RAID5 3COM SATA card with a 12 bay hard drive enclosure and a stack of 250GB drives.
 I don't know how many hard drives we went through, but quite often one would fail during a backup.
 Losing a drive wasn't too bad; it just slowed things down during the rebuild with a new drive, and sometimes broke a backup.
 Each bay had many fans, so we also went through many of those until we figured out that ball bearing fans lasted much longer than the original equipment sleeve bearing ones.
 Still, we managed to keep the active projects going, though I can't say the same for the old game archives - no budget or spare hard drives for saving them.

 One of these days, I'll finish the Virtual File System, after many years of delay.
 Yes, you will be able to have files of any length, up to files with sizes represented as a megabit number.
 Well, maybe I'll use XML for storage and let you have an arbitrarily long string of digits for numbers.
 Anyway, while buying BeOS 5 Pro, I came across an enjoyable book entitled Practical File System Design with the Be File System that got me enthused about writing a file system again.
 I'll start with a RAM disk for BeOS (got that mostly done).
-Then I'll try getting fancy with the virtual file stuff (migration of data, security and so on, see the GNU Hurd project).
+Then I'll try getting fancy with the virtual file stuff (migration of data, security and so on, the sorts of things ZFS has).

 Some of the Amiga programs I have written in the distant and near past are available on the various AmiNet FTP sites (these links are to the readme files, e-mail me if you want source code):

-In more recent history, I've finished an 8 year career (and restarted it)
+In more recent history, I've finished a couple of 8 year careers with a

 |Theater of War